miroshnikov/filefive/README.md

 - Synchronized browsing
 - Connections/servers are plain files stored on your filesystem in the `~/.f5/connections` folder
 - Easy to backup connections and settings in `~/.f5` folder, e.g. using Git or other VCS
-- Drag & drop support
+- Drag & drop, copy & paste files support
+- Uses browser tabs to browse more than one server or transfer files simultaneously
+- Utilizes the built-in browser password manager to store passwords
 - Open files and folders in default app or Visual Studio Code
-- Uses browser tabs to browse more than one server or transfer files simultaneously
-- Utilizes the built-in browser password manager to store passwords for different connections
+- A different color theme per connection

 ## Feedbacks
 To support its development, [star FileFive on GitHub](https://github.com/miroshnikov/filefive/stargazers)!